damontic/p5browserbash/README.md

 This repository was based on [mettamage/browserbash](https://github.com/mettamage/browserbash).

 I decided to create this to ease the teaching of bash and make an interactive bash from the browser.
-To make it more interesting, I decided to use [p5.js](https://p5js.org) to animate the console emulator.
+To make it more interesting/funnier, I decided to use [p5.js](https://p5js.org) to animate the console emulator.
+Thanks to [Daniel Shiffman](https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw) for his excelent videos that inspired me in doing this!

 The project uses [socket.io](https://socket.io/) to communicate a bash process running in a server and a p5 html frontend running in a client computer.